beatricebianchi3/FINTECH-ML---Driven-early-warning-system/README.md

 ## Stacking
 To enhance our evaluation metrics, we employ a Stacking method, a popular ensemble technique in machine learning.
 Stacking involves combining multiple weak learners in a parallel manner, and then using a **meta-learner** to integrate their outputs, resulting in improved predictive results.

-Specifically, in this project, the meta-learner takes the outputs of the best-performing models from each of the four buckets as input and learns how to best combine their strengths to optimize the final prediction performance.
+In this project, the meta-learner takes the outputs of the best-performing models from each of the four buckets as input and learns how to best combine their strengths to optimize the final prediction performance.

-**Logistic Regression** is chosen as the meta-learner for several reasons:
+Specifically, **Logistic Regression** is chosen as the meta-learner for several reasons:
-There are several reasons underlying the choice of Logistic Regression as the final model:
 * **Probability Scores**: Probability outputs are particularly useful in early warning systems, since they can be interpreted as the likelihood of a market crash, allowing for a more nuanced decision-making process rather than a binary output;
 * **Interpretability**: Thanks to its simplicity, Logistic Regression provides clear insights into how each feature contributes to the prediction, which is crucial for understanding and trusting the model's output, especially in financial contexts where decisions need to be explainable to stakeholders;
 * **Computational Efficiency**: Logistic regression is computationally efficient, making it feasible to train and update regularly with new data, which is important in dynamic financial markets.